Trump's legal team cried vote fraud, but courts found none

 “It is a sideshow, but it’s a harmful sideshow," Levitt said.
 “It’s a toxic sideshow.
 The continuing baseless, evidence-free claims of alternative facts are actually having an effect on a substantial number of Americans.
 They are creating the conditions for elections not to work in the future.”

-Not a single court has agreed with the strength of the case, but that did not stop Trump's team from firing off nearly two dozen legal challenges to Biden’s victory in Pennsylvania, including an early morning suit on Election Day filed by a once-imprisoned lawyer.
+Not a single court has found merit in the core legal claims, but that did not stop Trump's team from firing off nearly two dozen legal challenges to Biden’s victory in Pennsylvania, including an early morning suit on Election Day filed by a once-imprisoned lawyer.

 The president's lawyers fought the three-day grace period for mail-in ballots to arrive.
 They complained they weren't being let in to observe the vote count.
 They said Democratic counties unfairly let voters fix mistakes on their ballot envelopes.
 Everywhere they turned, they said, they sniffed fraud.